NathanWalker/angular-seed-advanced/README.md

 #### Setup

 1. Download a zip of the seed. (**Do not fork**)
-2. `npm run setup` - This will initialize `git` as well as setup `upstream` properly.
+2. `npm run git.setup` - This will initialize `git` as well as setup `upstream` properly.
 3. `git remote add origin ...your private repo...`
-4. `git add .; git commit -m'setup'` - To setup the first commit
+4. `npm run git.prepare` - This will prepare git to handle the merge
-5. `npm run merge` - This will fetch upstream and run the first merge (*Important)
+5. `npm run git.merge` - This will fetch upstream and run the first merge (*Important)
-  * IMPORTANT: You will see a wall of Conflicts after doing above.
+  * IMPORTANT: You will see a wall of Conflicts after doing above (a Conflict for every single file).
 This is normal.
-There actually will not be any conflicts as it's just reporting every single file which both sides (`upstream` and your first commit) added.
+There actually will not be any problematic conflicts as it's just reporting every single file which both sides (`upstream` and your first commit) added.
 6. `git add .; git commit -m'ready'`.
 Yes, you will be committing all those conflicts, which actually are not a problem in this 1 time case.
 7. Now you have `git` setup and ready to develop your application as well as merge in upstream changes in the future.
 8. Create a new `framework` for your application in `src/client/app/frameworks` to build your codebase out.
 Say your app is called `AwesomeApp`, then create `awesomeapp.framework` and start building out all your components and services in there.
 Create other frameworks as you see fit to organize.